Travel Photography Camera & Lens

 Back up disks

 No matter if we are on a short or long trip.
-We back up our photos every single night, and once in a week, we make a back-up of the back-up.
+We back up our photos every single night, and once a week, we make a backup of the backup.
 Yes, this sounds crazy but we lost some footage in the past, and when you work for clients you can’t have this.

-Furthermore, we have two 2TB Samsung T5 SSD disks.
+Furthermore, we have four 2TB Samsung T5 SSD disks.
 Different from the HHD, an SSD is extremely fast and can take some hits without breaking.
-The only downside on these devices is the high price.
+The only downside of these devices is the higher price.

 Laptop & Editing Software